RobCod/Stoyez-chat-PHP/README.md

     Captcha
     Multiple languages
     Private messages
+	Autologout when inactive for some time
     Change background and refresh rate in a profile tab.
     Image embedding
     Notes for admins and moderators
-    Kick chatters
-    Clean the whole room

 ### Installation Instructions:

-    1. You'll need to have a MYSQL server installed with apache2, after you have a fresh install of MYSQL and have a username setup with a password, goto (yourwebsite)/(chatdir)/setup.php.
+    1. You'll need to have a MYSQL server installed with apache2, after you have a fresh install of MYSQL create a database(this will be automated in the next version), goto (yourwebsite)/(chatdir)/setup.php.

     2. Once you're on the setup.php page you can put in your Database host url, the username and password for the database, and you can choose a database that you want the the chat files to be stored in, the